 By Shoji Goji and Saku Enomaru.
 Released in Japan as “Hitoribocchi no Isekai Kouryaku” by Overlap Bunko.
-Released in North America by Seven Seas.
+Released in North America by Airship.
 Translated by Eric Margolis.
-Adapted by Veles Svitlychny.
+Adapted by Lorin Christie.

 One of the reasons why this is such a difficult series to get anyone into (and trust me, there are so many reasons) is that it is trying to be so many different things.
 It is a military combat novel in this volume… or at least the start of this volume, as it turns out that Haruka, in fact, manages to take care of everything far more than anyone expected him to.
 It’s a raunchy sex comedy, with Haruka’s stats leveling him up to Sex God (no, really, it says that in his stats) and featuring a number of explicit sex scenes that nevertheless will likely get overlooked by the Powers That Be merely as they’re narrated by Haruka, which means they’re completely incoherent.
 That said, there is one thing that this series tends to put first, before anything else, and I 100% approve: the nobility sucks.
 Class warfare forever.
 Eat the rich.
 Because trust me, almost all the nobles we meet here are scum.